-15.1 Finish Line: The finish line shall be between a line, determined by the Race Director, on the window of the Mackinac Island Yacht Club and Round Island Lighted Buoy 3 (LL No. 12575) (45° 50 27.447N 084° 36 31.090W).
-A diagram of the finish line Mackinac Island shall be provided at the Skippers' Meeting.

-15.2 Due to a common finish line, Skippers shall monitor VHF Channel 72 and to be aware of boats finishing from an opposing direction.
-A Skipper already finished shall STAY CLEAR of other boats that have not finished.
+- (g) Boats shall pass through the Finish Line at Mackinac Island and confirm their time with the Race Committee.
+The time shall be entered on the Rounding Report. - 15.1 Finish Line: The finish line shall be between a line, determined by the Race Director, on the window of the Mackinac Island Yacht Club and Round Island Lighted Buoy 3 (LL No. 12575) (45° 50 27.447N 084° 36 31.090W).
+A diagram of the finish line Mackinac Island shall be provided at the Skippers' Meeting. - 15.2 Due to a common finish line, Skippers shall monitor VHF Channel 72 and be aware of boats finishing from an opposing direction.
+A Skipper already finished shall STAY CLEAR of other boats that have not finished either course, regardless of the finish boat's tack.